 The Icelandic Opera´s first performance was Leoncavallo´s I Pagliacci in Haskolabio in March 1979.

-Since the Icelandic Opera moved into Harpa they, among others, have given the following performances: La Boheme by Puccini, Il trovatore by Verdi, Carmen by Bizet, Don Carlo by Verdi, Don Giovanni by Mozart, Évgení Onegin by Tchaikovsky and Tosca by Puccini.
-The next performance is Daniels Bjarnason´s Brothers in June 2018.
+Since the Icelandic Opera moved into Harpa they, among others, have given the following performances: La Boheme by Puccini, Il trovatore by Verdi, Carmen by Bizet, Don Carlo by Verdi, Don Giovanni by Mozart, Évgení Onegin by Tchaikovsky, Tosca by Puccini, Brothers by Daniel Bjarnason and La Traviata by Verdi.

 THE ICELANDIC SYMPHONY ORCHESTRA